hydrusnetwork/hydrus/docs/getting_started_downloading.md

 #### API
 If you use [API-connected](client_api.md) programs such as the Hydrus Companion, then any [watchable](downloader_url_classes.md#url_types) URLs sent to Hydrus through them will end up in a watcher page, the specifics depending on the program's settings.

+### URL download
+The **url downloader** works like the gallery downloader but does not do searches.
+You can paste downloadable URLs to it, and it will work through them as one list.
+Dragging and dropping recognisable URLs onto the client (e.g. from your web browser) will also spawn and use this downloader.

+The button next to the input field lets you paste multiple URLs at once such as if you've copied from a document or browser bookmarks.
+The URLs need to be newline separated.

+#### API
+If you use [API-connected](client_api.md) programs such as the Hydrus Companion, then any [non-watchable](downloader_url_classes.md#url_types) URLs sent to Hydrus through them will end up in an URL downloader page, the specifics depending on the program's settings.
+You can't use this to force Hydrus to download paged galleries since the URL downloader page doesn't support traversing to the next page, use the gallery downloader for this.

 ### Simple downloader
 The **simple downloader** will do very simple parsing for unusual jobs.
 If you want to download all the images in a page, or all the image link destinations, this is the one to use.
 There are several default parsing rules to choose from, and if you learn the downloader system yourself, it will be easy to make more.